vacp2p/rfc/content/docs/rfcs/20/README.md

 - `B` is Bob's Ethereum address (or account),
 - `b` is the private key of `B`, and is only known by Bob.
 - `B'` is Bob's Encryption Public Key, for which `b'` is the private key.
-- `M` is the privaate message that Alice sends to Bob.
+- `M` is the private message that Alice sends to Bob.

 # Design Requirements